particle-iot/docs/src/content/getting-started/configuration/environment.md

 {{imageOverlay src="/assets/images/console/config-rollout.png" class="no-darken"}}

-Changes take effect immediately for online devices, and will be sent to offline devices when they next connect to the Particle cloud.
+{{!-- BEGIN shared-blurb 28e4baca-f9e2-455b-9a10-f626eef3f1cc --}}
+Device-level environment variables that are added, removed, or changed are delivered immediately to online devices that have not disabled updates.
+These are delivered via an OTA update, and the device will have the new values available when the device reboots.
+Firmware running on the device will never see the value change while running.

+For devices that are offline, changes are delivered when the device connects to the cloud.
+{{!-- END shared-blurb --}}

 When a device connects to the cloud a hash of the current environment is sent to the cloud and a new version is only sent if the device does not have the current environment snapshot for the device.